Pokoyokjk/TFG_Gloria/docs/3_api_documentation.rst

      - Description
    * - ``201 Created``
      - The data was successfully received and stored.
-   * - ``400 Bad Request``
-     - The request contained invalid or malformed data.
    * - ``403 Forbidden``
      - Insufficient permissions (e.g., using a Reader Token).

-3.3.
+   * - ``422 Unprocessable Entity``
+     - The request contained invalid or malformed data.

+3.4.
 GET /log
 -------------

 **Description:**